Faith with Heart & Hope & Health

 fish, and poultry, and occasional servings

 of lean meats.
 Make a list of all your blessings.
+Tell the people you love why they are special

 to you.
 Patch up old arguments and renew friendships